bosniankicks/datadome-interstital-api/README.md

     https://www.decolar.com/shop/flights/results/roundtrip/BHZ/SAO/2024-07-23/2024-07-27/1/0/0?from=SB&di=1

-I AM NOT LIABLE FOR HOW THIS PRODUCT IS USED IN ANYWAY, NOR AM I GIVING ANY WARRANTY WITH MY CODE
+I AM NOT LIABLE FOR HOW THIS PRODUCT IS USED IN ANY WAY, NOR AM I GIVING ANY WARRANTY WITH MY CODE

 dm me on discord @pickumaternu for any questions :)